-The other two companies that have permits for self driving cars testing are Waymo and Nuro.
+The other two companies that have permits for self-driving car testing are Waymo and Nuro.
 Currently, 62 companies have permission to test driverless vehicles with a safety driver.

 Though a number of automotive makers and tech companies predicted that they’d be releasing a Level 5 autonomous car this year, all of them continue to face challenges in different aspects of innovation.

 Both potential passengers and manufacturers are at a point where they try to gather more information and experience with this technology.

 Improvements in artificial intelligence statistics and people’s perception of autonomous vehicles should make market penetration easier, though.